CassandraMaldonado/LLM_Healthcare/README.md

 ### 1. Baseline Model

 The baseline experiment used the original **LLaMA 3.1 8B** model without any healthcare-specific adaptation.
-Evaluation was performed using the same datasets (PubMedQA, RadQA, MedMCQA) to establish reference metrics.
+The evaluation was performed using the same datasets (PubMedQA, RadQA, MedMCQA) to establish reference metrics.

 | Metric | PubMedQA | MedMCQA | RadQA | Notes |
 |:--|:--:|:--:|:--:|:--|